Concepts

 Authorization: Bearer YOUR_HIVE_API_KEY(recommended)x-api-key: YOUR_HIVE_API_KEY(legacy alias, also accepted)

 API keys are created and rotated from the dashboard.
-The Free Demo tier includes 5 keys and 10,000 monthly credits.
+See Pricing for current plan limits, monthly credits, and rate limits.

 Discovery resources